Khan4218/database-journey/README.md

 # 🗄️ Database Journey

-Welcome to my **Database Journey** — a hands-on exploration of databases and SQL fundamentals.
+Welcome to my Database Journey — a complete hands-on exploration of SQL and database fundamentals.
-This repository tracks my progress as I learn how to design, query, and manage data effectively using real examples and practice exercises.
+I recently completed the “Intro to SQL” course by Scrimba, gaining practical experience in writing, analyzing, and optimizing SQL queries.

 ---